 Middle Temple Library holds approximately 30,000 legal titles in 250,000 volumes, including legislation, case law, textbooks, student manuals, loose-leaf publications, journals and law reports.
 The Library collects legal texts in certain specialist subject areas such as banking, commercial law and arbitration, competition, employment, insurance, professional negligence and shipping, amongst others.
 We are also the specialist library for ecclesiastical law; more information on this collection is available below.
 The other three Inn libraries cover the remaining specialist subjects.

-The European collection was established with the UK's accession to the European Union in 1973.
 It provides coverage of EU law, and basic coverage of the law of the member states.
 Materials are collected in English where available, however, some titles are held in German or French to increase coverage.
-Following the Agreement on the European Economic Area in 1994, the scope of EU law has widened to include all the EFTA countries except Switzerland.

 The Library holds a range of government and parliamentary publications.
 Electronic databases such as Justis, Lawtel, Lexis, Public Information Online, U.K. Parliamentary Papers, Westlaw and Legislation.gov.uk (free) also provide access to a range of official publications.
 Westlaw and Lexis provide up to date coverage of legislation, with reliable commentary and annotations; Justis provides the original text of all legislation since 1235; PIO provides Pepper v Hart materials.